Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 *Example illustrating the composition of an I3S tree for a 3D Object Indexed Scene Layer with a mesh pyramid profile.
 Orange boxes represent features stored explicitly within the node, the numbers represent feature identifiers.
 Turquoise boxes represent the geometry instances associated with each node – each geometry instance is an aggregate geometry (a geometry collection) that covers all the features in the node.
 Blue boxes represent the node ids, the hyphenated numbers represent node ids as string based treekeys.*

+### Node Paging and the Node Page Index

+Nodes represent the spatial index of the data as a bounding-volume hierarchy.
+To reduce the number of requests required to traverse this index tree, they can be organized (statically pre-bundled) in *pages* of nodes.
+This allows clients to load the node data that they need with more than a single node per round-trip, which reduces the overall number of round-trips and increases performance.
+One node page is considered one resource.

+All nodes are stored in a flat array that is divided by a fixed size page of nodes.
+Each node references its children using their index in this flat array.
+To traverse the tree, clients will start by loading the node page that contains the root.
+Clients need to identify the pages required to access its children.
+The process is repeated until the desired nodes have been discovered.

+For more details regarding Integrated Mesh and 3D objects in 1.7, see [nodePages](../docs/1.7/nodePages.cmn.md).

+For more details regarding Point Cloud in 2.0, see [nodePages](../docs/2.0/nodepage.pcsl.md).

 ### <a name="geometry-model-and-storage">Geometry Model and Storage</a>

 All Scene Layer types make use of the same fundamental set of geometry types: points, lines and triangles.